kanishka-linux/ReadManga/README.md

 2. ReadManga-PyQt5-Experimental is experimental version (Inside ReadManga-PyQt5-Experimental Directory: Currently Working only in Arch-Linux) and written in pyqt5 and python3.

-3. If you've successfully installed AnimeWatch Player before, then you don't have to install any dependencies at all and can directly go to main installation process for the stable version.

-4. If you've installed the Application using .deb or .pkg.tar.xz package, and somehow application launcher in the menu is not working, then open terminal and launch the application using command 'python -B /usr/share/ReadManga/mangaKA.py' or 'python3 -B /usr/share/ReadManga/mangaKA.py'.
+3. If you've installed the Application using .deb or PKGBUILD, and somehow application launcher in the menu is not working, then open terminal and launch the application using command 'python -B /usr/share/ReadManga/mangaKA.py' or 'python3 -B /usr/share/ReadManga/mangaKA.py'.

 #Dependencies and Installation:

-(Arch users can directly go to Release section ,download appropriate package.
-The package can be installed using 'sudo pacman -U pkg_name', if some dependencies are missing then try installing it using 'yaourt -U pkg_name'.
-Then they can skip all other steps.
-Package can be uninstalled using 'sudo pacman -R ReadManga')
+Arch: PKGBUILD is available in Arch specific folder

-(Ubuntu or Debian based distro users can directly go to Release section,download appropriate .deb package and install it using 'sudo gdebi pkg_name.deb'.
+Ubuntu or Debian based distro: users can directly go to Release section,download appropriate .deb package and install it using 'sudo gdebi pkg_name.deb'.
 It will resolve all the dependencies while installing the package.
 Normally 'dpkg -i' is used for installing .deb package in Debian based distros, but 'dpkg' won't install dependencies automatically, which users have to install manually as per instructions given below.
 Hence try to use 'gdebi' for convenience.
-For removing the package use 'sudo apt-get remove ReadManga' )
+For removing the package use 'sudo apt-get remove ReadManga'

 #Dependencies